recipy/recipy/README.md

 You'll also need to install MongoDB (`brew install mongodb` if you're running OS X) and run it locally with the command `mongod`.

+You may want to install [recipy-gui](https://github.com/recipy/recipy-gui) for a nice way to view the data.

 # Usage
 Simply add the following line to the top of your Python script: